planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 -   **2H** takes two hands to wield.
 -   **Ammo** is the number of shots before reloading with a *Use* Action.
--   **Full Auto** grants +1D to Attack for every 10 ammo spent.
-The firer may also spend one Edge per extra hit on the same or different targets.
-Against multiple targets, the Attack is vs. the *highest* POISE defense in the group.
-Full Auto weapons can opt for a Burst instead.
 -   **Blast** also inflicts 1d6 + DM as Area Attack to others in the target Zone.
+-   **Burst** grants +1D to each Split Attack for every 5 ammo spent.
+This special bonus applies after the Split but must be a Split Attack.
 -   **Defend** adds a bonus to Defend Checks when wielded.
--   **Burst** uses up 3 ammo in one trigger pull to get +2D on the Attack.
--   **Shield** adds a bonus to POISE defense versus incoming Attacks.
--   **Grapple** use the weapon's Hit and DM on Grapple Checks.
 -   **Entangle** Grapples using the weapon's Hit and DM and does not take a further Action to maintain the Difficulty increase each round.
 Target escapes if they beat the increased Difficulty on a Move Check.
+-   **Grapple** use the weapon's Hit and DM on Grapple Attacks.
 -   **Range** is how many Zones one can shoot or throw the weapon.
 Beyond this, they fire at +1 Difficulty per Zone, up to twice the Range.
 A zero (0) Range means it Attacks normally within the Zone but is Difficulty +1 to hit targets in the next.
 A weapon with no listed Range can be thrown in the same Zone but loses its Hit bonus.
 -   **Reach** weapons steal Initiative from an attacker, unless out of Actions or the attacker is also using a Reach weapon.
 -   **Scoped** weapons add that many Zones to Range at the cost of an Action.
+-   **Shield** adds a bonus to POISE defense versus incoming Attacks.
 -   **Soft:** less-lethal weapons like fists or whips.
 Half damage *after* Soak.
 -   **Stun** weapons do their full damage when making Stun attacks.
 If it *only* Stuns, it does damage but will always Stun on a Felling blow.
 -   **Wrap** weapons are flexible and ignore a foe's Shield Difficulty.